TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 #### Additional notable surgery types

 * **ICL, IOL, IC-8, and the like** – not a laser surgery per se.
 The cornea of the eye is not touched by a laser, but a lens (like a vision correction lens) is permanently implanted either on top of the eye, or even into the eye.
 Depending on the exact type of **I**mplant.
 This is the most expensive type of surgery of all, and it may correct vision and is very safe (according to different sources, the complete success rate is either 98% or 99.9%).
 However, part of the eye is not amended, but rather, a lens implant is implanted, and I would argue that it is the most invasive surgery type of them all.
-Implanting something into a human body is a option, but preserving natural operation of an organ should be preferred, and is perhaps more... elegant!
+Implanting something into a human body is a option, but maintaining and preserving natural operation of an organ should be preferred, and is perhaps more... elegant!
 Therefore, I would argue that ICL, IOL, IC-8, etc – **should only be used for complex eye cases**, such as cataracts or other medical problems occurring due to age, medical blindness, or complex eye diseases.
 * **RK** – **Radial keratotomy**, not to be confused with similarly-abbreviated **P**RK, which is "Photo**refractive** kera**tectomy**".
 RK is a non-laser eye vision correction surgery that can correct dioptric misalignment and astigmatism, performed with a diamond-edged scalpel, invented in the USSR in 1974.
 The surgeon must perform complex mathematic calculations to perform this surgery correctly, and a well-performed RK surgery should involve no than a limited (less than 15) incisions, and shouldn't cause post-operational pain.
 However, RK and its shortcomings are fortunately well-known in the West.
 Due to decreased safety, increased invasiveness by design, human factor, and other reasons – nowadays, RK is almost entirely superseded by LASIK and PRK.

 #### Costs